 Q: How has your partner adjusted to your new home?

-A: He worked offshore, and when he was back onshore, I would drag him off on long breaks to the northern Emirates or to Oman! he did like our small villa, though; he also loved offroading and meeting a huge variety of people.
-He has now retired and returned to Scotland full-time, but he lets me head back to the Gulf to run some more tours with local partners each winter.
+A: He worked offshore, and when he was back onshore, I would drag him off on long breaks to the northern Emirates or to Oman!
+He did like our small villa, though; he also loved offroading and meeting various people.
+He has now retired and returned to Scotland full-time, but he lets me head back to the Gulf to run more tours with local partners each winter.

 Q: What are your favourite family attractions and activities in Al Ain?